hishamco/Docs/aspnetcore/mvc/advanced/app-parts.md

 ## Discovery in application parts

 HTTP 404 errors are not uncommon when developing with application parts.
-These errors are typically caused by missing an essential requirement for how applications parts are discovered.
+These errors are typically caused by missing an essential requirement for how application parts are discovered.
 If your app returns an HTTP 404 error, verify the following requirements have been met:

 * The `applicationName` setting needs to be set to the root assembly used for discovery.
 The root assembly used for discovery is normally the entry point assembly.
 * The root assembly needs to have a reference to the parts used for discovery.
 The reference can be direct or transitive.